 Off Pump Coronary Artery Bypass (OPCAB): This approach is like traditional open-heart surgery because the chest bone is opened to access the heart, however, the heart is not stopped, and a heart-lung bypass machine is not used.
-Off-pump heart surgery is not appropriate for all patients.
-Your particular heart problem, age, overall health, and other factors that may affect the surgery determine what is best for you.
+Off-pump heart surgery is not appropriate for everyone.
+Your heart problem, age, overall health, and other factors that may affect the surgery determine what is best for you.